opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

     <scope>provided</scope>
 </dependency>
 ```
-Note that the annotations are pulled in as a `provided` scope dependency because they are for build-time processing only (step 3 of the scope selection process).
+>Note: The annotations are pulled in as a `provided` scope dependency because they are for build-time processing only (step 3 of the scope selection process).

 Once the Declarative Services annotations are available, you can annotate the `ApplianceManagerApi` implementation type with the `@Component` annotation to register it as a component.
 >Note: Because the implementation directly implements an interface, it will automatically be registered as an OSGi service using this interface.
 You also need to include all the required service properties to allow OSC to identify and correctly use this plugin.
 See [Security Manager Plugin Properties](security_mgr_plugin.md#plugin-properties)  and [SDN Controller Plugin Properties](sdn_controller_plugin.md#plugin-properties) for more details on the required properties for each of these plugin types.